ST10479847-JasumMaharaj/WEDE5020-POE-PART-2-ST10479847/ReadMe.md

 -24/09/2025
 i did the custom order page with css styling and pushed to github

-28/09/2025
+-28/09/2025
 i completed the homepage and customer reviews page with css styling and pushed to github.
 I also added the readme file.

 At 13:21, i updated the read me file with regards to the layout.
 At 19:22, I completed the menu page and contact us page with css styling and added minor changes to the other pages with regards to css styling and pushed to github.
 At 20:21 i completed the order online page with css styling and pushed to github.
+At 20:27 i pushed this change log that i added to github.
+At 20:43, i added media queries for a responsive design for tablets and phones with the help of w3schools. i also added the reference in the reference list.
+At 20:51 i added a footer on each page with copyright information.
+At 20:55 i added a file structure.

 References:

 Reddit, n.d.
 How do you measure the success of your website in terms of user experience and conversions? r/digital_marketing.
 Available at: